 With a hint of attitude and laughter

 During my blogging and digital marketer years, I figure that the best way to get traffic is to make people talk about your site, your product, service.
-If you have something that amuse or interest people, they’ll tell their friends.
+If you have something that amuses or interest people, they’ll tell their friends.

-Having attitude in this test and in the rest of the site was my way to get attention.
+Having an attitude in this test and in the rest of the site was my way to get attention.
 Being slightly provocative, tenderly harsh is part of the game.

 Don’t we all love Gordon Ramsay?

 And a good laugh.
-Using the gif as answer to say yes or no is, first, a popular tool to amuse but also the right mix of pop culture, video and media to share on social networks.
+Using the gif as an answer to say yes or no is, first, a popular tool to amuse but also the right mix of pop culture, video and media to share on social networks.

 As we turn to our friend for shopping advice, I use Zapier, an automation tool, to catch any tweets with keywords "Should I Buy The Bag" and reply with the link of the app.
-If they don't find the app by themselves, I'll come find them, even in the changing room!
+If they don't find the app by themselves, I'll come to find them, even in the changing room!